onedata/onedata-documentation/docs/admin-guide/oneprovider/troubleshooting.md

 Oneprovider service requires several TCP ports (`80`, `443`, `6665`, `9443`)
 to be opened for proper operation.
-Some of these ports can be limited to internal network, in particular `9443` for Onepanel management interface.
+Some of these ports can be limited to an intranet, in particular `9443` for Onepanel management interface.

-In a multinode deployment scenario, it is necessary to expose certain additional ports on all nodes where the Couchbase instance is deployed.
-The following ports need to be exposed:
+In a multi-node deployment scenario, you need to expose certain additional ports on all nodes where the Couchbase instance is deployed:

 * 8091 - Couchbase admin interface (Optional)
 * 8092